On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Numerical experiments:The fake stationary rough Heston volatility

-Plots show that, in addition to the impact of the roughness of asset volatility on the optimal allocation documented in~\cite{HanWong2020b,AichingerDesmettre2021}, the stabilizing function also affects the optimal portfolio allocation, and hence the hedging demand over time.
+Plots of Figure~\ref{fig:strategy_gamma} below show that, in addition to the impact of the roughness of asset volatility on the optimal allocation documented in~\cite{HanWong2020b,AichingerDesmettre2021}, the stabilizing function also affects the optimal portfolio allocation, and hence the hedging demand over time.
+The form of the control is consistent across different time scales.
+The roughness dominates the very short end, while the stabilizing function dictates the long-term behaviour.

+While the rough volatility models capture high-frequency dynamics with remarkable accuracy, their lack of stationarity make them unsuitable for long-term investment analysis.
+This framework is then also essential for formulating a well-posed infinite-horizon investment problem, time-series analysis and long-term econometric estimation.

+Our illustrations further reveals that, the lower the investor's risk aversion, the smaller his optimal allocation in the power utility case.
+Additionally, the vector of amounts invested in each stock coincides at both the beginning and the end of the time horizon, as shown in the left panels of Figures~\ref{fig:strategy_gamma} (Since $\varsigma^i(0)\psi^i(T)=\varsigma^i(T)\psi^i(0)=0$ for $i \in \{1,2\}$).

+In contrast, the exponential utility suggests a completely different perspective: the optimal allocation becomes more moderated as the volatility paths become rougher and risk aversion increases.

+Economically, in line with~\cite{HanWong2020b}, these results indicate that distinct forms of risk aversion, captured by concave utility functions, display varying degrees of sensitivity in investment demand to the roughness of volatility.